 By Mark Tay | SINGAPORE

-International Brent crude oil futures LCOc1 were trading at $48.32 per barrel at 0608 GMT (0208 ET), down 5 cents from their previous close.
+International Brent crude oil futures LCOc1 were trading at $49.57 a barrel at 2054 ET, down 39 cents, or 0.8 percent, from their last close.

-(Reporting by Mark Tay and Henning Gloystein; Editing by Richard Pullin and Vyas Mohan)
+(Reporting by Mark Tay; Editing by Richard Pullin)